 Why librarianship?
 What made this career appealing to you?

-What is your non-library training and/or degree, and how does it help you working at a library?
+What is your non-library training and/or degree, and how does it help you as a librarian?

 What’s your favorite spot in McFarlin Library and why is it your favorite?